Traditional Paint Making

 Includes sample panels and all class materials, lunch is also included!

 Lynne Rutter Studio | 2325 3rd St. #207, San Francisco, CA 94107 (map

 10 AM - 5:00 PM.

-- Remaining class fee is payable prior the start of class.
+- remaining class fee ($135) is due on or before the day of class.